fareedst/bkpfile/docs/architecture.md

 ## Data Objects

 1. **Config**
+   - `Config`: string - Colon-separated list of configuration file paths to search
    - `BackupDirPath`: string - Path where backups are stored
    - `UseCurrentDirName`: bool - Whether to use current directory name in backup path